-The purpose of this study was to monitor changes in macroinvertebrate assemblages associated with the construction of the erosion control features throughout the Wash in conjunction with resulting channel changes and development of some wetland and riparian areas.
-The area of study was limited in this case, extending only 17 km along the Wash (e.g., Figure 2).
-Therefore, the focus of this study was on environmental and chemical variables at the local scale rather than at the landscape scale.
-Macroinvertebrate community composition was assessed in the Las Vegas Wash and its tributaries to (1) identify environmental factors that may control biotic structure in this urban-impacted area, (2) describe the relationship between biota and erosion control structures and determine whether communities are similar to reference communities (i.e., communities unaffected by additions of water to the system), and (3) describe key ways in which restoration efforts can be aided by identifying variables important to aquatic invertebrates in the system.
+The purpose of this study was to monitor changes in macroinvertebrate assemblages associated with the construction of Wash erosion control features in conjunction with resulting channel changes and development of some wetland and riparian areas.
+The area of study was limited in this case, extending only 17 km along the Wash (e.g., Fig. 2).
+Therefore, the focus was on environmental and chemical variables at the local scale rather than at the landscape scale.
+Macroinvertebrate community composition was assessed in the Wash and its tributaries to (1) identify environmental factors that may control biotic structure in this urban-impacted area, (2) describe the relationship between biota and erosion control structures and determine whether communities are similar to reference communities (i.e., communities unaffected by additions of water to the system), and (3) describe key ways in which restoration efforts can be aided by identifying variables important to aquatic invertebrates in the system.